jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 If the root user already has a password, then change the aforementioned command to `mysql_secure_installation -p` and then type the password.
 Now, depending on your OS setup, there could be some problems:

 * If there are any pw problems, then probably the install setted automatically setted the password that is given in `/Users/<yourusername>/.mysql_secret`.
 Use that password
 * If mysql cannot read the tmp lock file, this probably means that you did not start the server.
-In order to do so please type:

-      brew services start mysql
+Check if the start-service command went smoothly.

 Now MySQL could be accessed by typing the following command: